A user's guide to cloning systems: Thompson-like groups

 The very first example uses the trivial cloning system, where $G_n=\{1\}$ for all $n$ and all the $\iota_{m,n}$, $\rho_n$ and $\clone_k^n$ are trivial.
 In this case the Thompson-like group $\Thomp{\{1\}}$ is Thompson's group $F$.
 Elements are equivalence classes of tree pairs $[T_-,T_+]$.

-An element of the Thompson-like group $\Thomp{G^*}$, coming from the family of direct powers of a fixed group $G$ (Example~\ref{ex:powers}), looks like $[T_-,(g_1,\dots,g_n),T_+]$, where $T_-$ and $T_+$ are trees with $n$ leaves.
+An element of the Thompson-like group $\Thomp{G^*}$, coming from the family of direct powers $G^n$ of a fixed group $G$ (Example~\ref{ex:powers}), looks like $[T_-,(g_1,\dots,g_n),T_+]$, where $T_-$ and $T_+$ are trees with $n$ leaves.
 Some facts worth mentioning here are that $\Thomp{G^*}=\Thkern{G^*}\rtimes F$ (since the $\rho_n$ are all trivial), and we actually have a sequence of maps $G\to \Thomp{G^*} \to G$ composing to the identity.
 Namely, the first map is $g\mapsto [1,g,1]$, where $1$ is the trivial tree, and the second map is $[T_-,(g_1,\dots,g_n),T_+] \mapsto g_1$.
 These are well defined group homomorphisms, and their composition is clearly the identity on $G$.
-Hence we have what is called a \emph{retract} of $\Thomp{G^*}$ onto $G$, which has various implications, e.g., for finiteness properties; see \cite{tanusevski14} and \cite[Section~6]{witzel16}.
+Hence we have what is called a \emph{retract} of $\Thomp{G^*}$ onto $G$, which has various implications, e.g., for finiteness properties; see \cite{tanusevski14} and \cite[Section~6]{witzel17}.

 Next we have Example~\ref{ex:symm} and the cloning system on the family of symmetric groups.
 Here we find that $\Thomp{S_*}$ equals Thompson's group $V$.
 Elements are equivalence classes $[T_-,\sigma,T_+]$, where $\sigma$ is a permutation on the numbering of the leaves of the trees.
 Following this, the cloning system on the (pure) braid groups (Example~\ref{ex:braids}) yields the Thompson-like groups $\Thomp{B_*}=\Vbr$ and $\Thomp{PB_*}=\Fbr$, the braided Thompson groups.
 The group $\Fbr$ split surjects onto $F$, and we have $\Fbr=\Thkern{PB_*}\rtimes F$.
 The group $\Vbr$ surjects onto $V$, but this does not split; indeed, $\Vbr$ is torsion-free and $V$ is not.
 Next, Example~\ref{ex:borel} gives us a cloning system on $(B_n(R))$, and the resulting Thompson-like group $\Thomp{B_*(R)}$ has elements represented as $[T_-,A,T_+]$ for $A$ an invertible upper triangular matrix.
 Since the representation maps are all trivial in this case, $\Thomp{B_*(R)}$ is a semidirect product of $F$ with $\Thkern{B_*(R)}$.
-Finally, Example~\ref{ex:ssgs} gives a cloning system on $(S_n^\pm)$, so we get a Thompson-like group $V^\pm \defeq \Thomp{S_*^\pm}$.
-There is actually an argument due to Jim Belk (private communication) that $V^\pm$ is isomorphic to $V$, despite $S_n^\pm$ not being isomorphic to $S_n$.